Flatley Foundation

 Overview

 The Flatley Foundation was established in 1982 by the late Thomas J. Flatley, founder of The Flatley Company, a major commercial real estate development firm in the Northeast.
 With total assets exceeding $680 million and annual giving of approximately $36.6 million, the Flatley Foundation is one of Boston's five largest family foundations.
-The foundation focuses its grantmaking on education (particularly Catholic education at all levels from K-12 through higher education), healthcare, human services, and Roman Catholic organizations throughout the Boston metropolitan area.
-The foundation is currently steered by Daniel T. Flatley, the founder's son, who serves as a trustee and continues his father's philanthropic legacy.
-The foundation also operates the Flatley Discovery Lab, an independent nonprofit laboratory dedicated to discovering a cure for cystic fibrosis through drug discovery research and development.
+The foundation focuses its grantmaking on education (particularly Catholic education at all levels from K-12 through higher education), healthcare, human services, and Roman Catholic organisations throughout the Boston metropolitan area.
+The foundation is currently governed by Thomas Flatley's children: Daniel T. Flatley, John J. Flatley, and Mary Margaret Flatley Darling, who serve as trustees and continue their father's philanthropic legacy.
+The Flatley Family Foundation supports the Flatley Discovery Lab, an independent nonprofit laboratory founded by John Flatley in 2009 dedicated to discovering a cure for cystic fibrosis through drug discovery research and development.

 Funding Priorities